MicrosoftDocs/dynamics365smb-docs/business-central/faq-sales-suggest-sales-lines-with-copilot.md

 * Find a document by reference

-  Intended to answer user inquiries to find existing sales documents for a specific customer using partial or approximate information.
+  Quickly reply to inquiries by finding sales documents for a customer using partial or approximate information.

-  In B2B environments, people often deal with recurring requests, and order processors can get inquiries to repeat a past document or at least use it as a starting point.
-But it might be tricky to find one for several reasons:
+  In B2B environments, people often deal with recurring requests, and order processors often need to repeat a past document or at least use it as a starting point.
+However, finding the right document might be tricky:

   - Through its lifecycle, a sales document can evolve from quote to order to posted invoice or shipment.
 Documents can also be archived.
-  - You might have an exact identifier, but can't say what it represents.
+  - You might have an ID, but don't know what it represents.
 For example, is it order number, invoice number, or external reference?
   - Sometimes you have a date or a period, but not an ID for document.

   To find a source document manually, you'll need to open multiple pages and use search and filter multiple times.
-However, Copilot can simplify this in a single, natural language query that lets you expresses what you're looking for in your own way.
+Copilot simplifies this process with a single, natural language query that lets you express what you're looking for in your own way.

   *	*Get products from order 103031*
   *	*Need products from last invoice in August*